© Jeff Stacey | Last updated: 26 July 2020

 1A3(a)(i) The dramatic beginning

-Gen 1:1-2 gives a sense of theatrical anticipation that the “stage” was set and God’s vast “drama” was about to begin!
-The “script” to be “completed” had already been written by God Gen 2:1-2 and the “Producer”, the Spirit of God, was ready and waiting Gen 1:2b.
-Then God the “Director” “raised the curtain” with His first command, “Let there be light”!
+Gen 1:1-2 gives a sense of theatrical anticipation that the “stage” was set for God’s vast “drama” to begin!
+The “Producer”, the Spirit of God, was ready and waiting Gen 1:2b.
+Then God the “Director” opened “act one” with His first command, “Let there be light”!
 Gen 1:3 (rather like in making movies: “lights! camera! action!!”).

 Further words spoken by God achieved other immediate results that were exactly as He had said Gen 1:6-7,9,11, Gen 1:14-15,24,26,27,29,30.
 They accorded with His intentions when giving His commands.
 So these sublime outcomes can be taken as indicators of God’s purposes, whatever they were.

 This purposefulness was further highlighted by the way in which God’s commands were given.
 They were expressed in the form “Let . . . ” [1A1(b)(iii)].
 This implied that God first conceived each thing, then authorised or gave permission for them to come into existence.
 Again this indicated that God’s acts of creation were purposeful, in line with His prior intentions.